ugurtegin/Nonlinear_MMF_Network/README.md

 Please contact [Uğur Teğin](http://ugurtegin.github.io) for questions.

 ## License
 This project is covered under the Creative Common (CC BY NC) License.
+The data and code are avaiable for non-commercial research purposes only with proper citation to aforementioned manuscript.